emlab-ucsb/global-shark-catch-risk/README.md

 For any questions, comments, or concerns, please contact Echelle Burns [echelle_burns@uscb.edu](echelle_burns@ucsb.edu).

-**Internal Note:** Scripts within files flagged as `to-delete` or `not-vital-to-mpa-bycatch` will be removed if not used for the final manuscript submission.
-These are currently maintained in case we want to revive them.

 This repository will be citeable at Zenodo.

 <insert doi>